IIIF APIiiif.io ↗

 Fetch, normalize, and validate IIIF Presentation API manifests.
-Access cookbook recipes, community events, and news from iiif.io via 6 structured endpoints.
+Discover community events, news, and cookbook recipes from iiif.io via a single REST API.

 curl -X GET 'https://api.parse.bot/scraper/3f99f0f1-1d32-49cb-a9d7-962e6e9ba27c/get_manifest?url=https%3A%2F%2Fiiif.io%2Fapi%2Fcookbook%2Frecipe%2F0009-book-1%2Fmanifest.json' \ -H 'X-API-Key: $PARSE_API_KEY'